-The good news is that there are a number of things that you can do to avoid foreclosure in Oahu.
+The good news is that there are a number of things that you can do to avoid foreclosure in Hawaii.
 It’s important to remember that moving quickly is critically important and could save your credit rating as well as your home.
 Again, taking action NOW is your best bet to keeping that foreclosure off your record.

 Many people get overwhelmed, simply give up and walk away from their home – don’t do that.
 Yes, it takes some courage to fight this fight, but you can do it.
 Don’t let your home be one of those abandoned Oahu properties that brings down the neighborhood.